Embird Embroidery Software

 letter of each word combined together with Group 2 command

-Small double lock icon at right side of each object indicates that this object is composed of parts grouped on both levels 1 and 2.
+A double lock icon indicates the object is composed of parts grouped on both Levels 1 and 2.

 Selected sentence

-Select both words and use Group 3 to combine them into single object.
+Finally, select the grouped words and apply Group 3 to combine them into a single sentence object.

 words combined together with Group 3 command

-Use Ungroup 1, Ungroup 2 and Ungroup 3 commands to divide groups on respective levels (in this example, use Ungroup 3 to split sentence into words, Ungroup 2 to split words into letters and Ungroup 3 to split letters into basic objects).
+To disassemble these structures, use the Ungroup 1, Ungroup 2, and Ungroup 3 commands to break down the groups at their respective levels.
+In this workflow, Ungroup 3 would split the sentence into words, Ungroup 2 would split the words into letters, and Ungroup 1 would return the letters to their basic vector objects.

 Back to Embird Tutorial Contents